Olster1/olster1.github.io/md_files/index.md

 #TITLE Hi there Friends! 👋
 #BR
 #HR
 ##I'm Ollie.
-Here I write about gardening and programming.
+Here I write about gardening 👨‍🌾 and programming 💻.
 ###I like growing food, cooking and programming apps and games.
 #HR
 ###<b>Gardening</b>